Wendell Corey: Other activities

-Corey was President of the Academy of Motion Picture Arts and Sciences from 1961 to 1963 and was a member of the board of directors of the Screen Actors Guild.
+Corey was President of the Academy of Motion Picture Arts and Sciences from 1961 to 1963, was a member of the board of directors of the Screen Actors Guild, and a trustee on the board of trustees of the National Academy of Television Arts and Sciences.
 A Republican campaigner in national politics since 1956, Corey was elected to the Santa Monica City Council in April 1965.
 Corey supported Barry Goldwater in the 1964 United States presidential election.

 Death

-Corey died November 8, 1968, at age 54 at the Motion Picture & Television Hospital in Woodland Hills, California, of cirrhosis of the liver as a result of alcoholism.
+Corey died on November 8, 1968, aged 54, at the Motion Picture & Television Hospital in Woodland Hills, California.
+Initial reports stated the cause of death was liver disease; however, the likely cause was cirrhosis of the liver as Corey's alcoholism was well-known.
 Funeral services were held at First Presbyterian Church in Santa Monica, California.

 Walk of Fame

-Wendell Corey has a star on the Hollywood Walk of Fame awarded for his work in TV, at 6328 Hollywood Boulevard in Hollywood, Los Angeles.
+Wendell Corey has a star on the Hollywood Walk of Fame, awarded for his work in TV, at 6328 Hollywood Boulevard in Hollywood, Los Angeles.